ctrl-space-labs/proven-ai/provenai-documentation/docs/2. ProvenAI - SDK/2-ProvenAI SDK docker compose.md

 - `webPort`: The port number to expose the service.
 Set to 7003.

 ## Environment Variables
 ProvenAI SDK uses environment variables to configure the services.
 The environment variables are set in the `.env` file in the `provenai-sdk-docker-compose` directory.
-The services configured in the provenAI SDK is the iscc code generation and the waltid identity issuer and verifier.
+The services configured in the provenAI SDK is the iscc code generation and the waltID identity issuer and verifier.
 Therefore there are environent variables specific to each of these services and they are configured based on the services' documentation and docker-compose files.

 - For the ISCC code generation [configuration](https://github.com/iscc/iscc-web)